wpmetabox/docs/_docs/extensions/mb-views.md

 ### `mbv_location_action_active`

-This filter is used to allow developers to create custom rules for location validation for the views that has display on a specific action (type = action).
+This filter is used to allow developers to create custom rules for location validation for the views that has displayed on a specific action (type = action).
 It accepts 3 parameters:

 - `$active`: is the view active
 - `$view`: the view object (which is a post object)